 The village Authority in the Hmar villages of Pherzawl District plays a very important role in the administration of the village.
 But when we compare with the Village Council in pre-independence period we can say that it has less authority over the people.
-During the pre-independence period, the village council headed by the chief and his councilors were very powerful.
+During the preindependence period, the village council headed by the chief and his councilors were very powerful.
 Chieftainship in those days was hereditary.
-The chief would appoint anyone of his choice from his villagers to his councilors.
+The chief would appoint anyone of his choice from his villagers to be his councilors.
 In fact, the chief was the fountain head of all powers.
 All executive, legislative and judicial powers were vested in the chief along and his councilors.
 Besides, the chief enjoyed a number of privileges.
-Some of these privileges were: Busung (paddy tribute), Sadar (one foreleg of any four-legged animal killed), Khuoizu (honey collected), LalThaphut (compulsory labour to be rendered by the villagers to the chief in time of constructing his house as well as for carrying out other community tasks), Chisung (salt tax), Ran man sung (a certain amount of the price of an animal sold to be paid to the chief), etc. The Hmar chief thus enjoyed various privileges.
-In this regard Prof. Lal Dena notes: "the rights of the chief to these services was infact the foundation of his political power and his accumulated wealth enabled him to command the respect and loyalty of his own clan or tribe and other clans or tribes onquered".
+Some of these privileges were: Busung (paddy tribute), Sadar (one foreleg of any four-legged animal killed), Khuoizu (honey collected),

-(To be conted......)
+(To be Contd...